 Before the city was gentrifying its current neighborhoods, in the 1960s Boston residents were experiencing urban renewal, especially in areas like South End which led to the building of the Tent City housing complex.

-Currently, the main areas that are experiencing gentrification are in the communities that are in the areas of the colleges, tourist attractions, and business districts, like Mission Hill, the South End, and parts of Roxbury.
+Currently, the main areas of the Boston ghetto that are experiencing gentrification are in the communities that are in the vicinity of the colleges, tourist attractions, and business districts, like Mission Hill, the South End, and parts of Roxbury.